JinglinZhou99/CS621Project2/README.md

 ./ns3 run drr-simulation -- src/CS621Project2/model/drr-config.txt
 ```

-Now the output pcap files will be in this directory: ns-3.44/
+Now the output pcap files will be in NS-3 directory: ~/ns-allinone-3.44/ns-3.44/

+There are 4 pcap files: prespq-0-0.pcap, postspq-2-0.pcap, predrr-0-0.pcap, postdrr-2-0.pcap

-And use the Wireshark to open the pcap file and display the graph.
+And we can use the Wireshark to open the pcap files and display the graph.

 ### Working with Branches